xnie0204/reservation-application/README.md

 ###Abstract
 - **Function**

- *this app can reserve burger, it also can set the time guest want to get burger*
+ *this app can reserve food, it also can set the time guest want to get food*
 - **Users**

-*user can be the burger restaurant customers who want to reserve  burgers*
+*user can be the  restaurant customers who want to reserve food*

 - **interested me reason**